-Criteria Applicable to Ford Crossing
+Criteria Applicable to Ford Crossings

 Ford crossings have the least detrimental impact on water quality when their use is infrequent.
 Ford crossings are adapted for crossing wide, shallow watercourses with firm streambeds.
 Do not place ford crossings immediately downstream from a pipe or culvert because of potential damage from localized high-velocity flows.
 Use a culvert crossing or curbed bridge if the stream crossing is to have frequent or daily use, such as in a dairy operation.
+Design fords to withstand the flow of the peak runoff from the 10year, 24-hour discharge or greater.
+Fords shall only be installed in locations where the stream is stable and shallow enough not impede the crossing of livestock and equipment.

-Ensure that the cross-sectional area of the crossing is equal to or greater than the natural channel cross-sectional area.
+Ensure that the cross-sectional area of the crossing is equal to or greater than the natural channel crosssectional area.
 To the extent possible, design the top surface of the ford crossing to follow contours of the streambed.
 Slope the crossing toward the center of stream to provide a thalweg (low-flow) channel.
 Where possible, recess the subgrade of the stream crossing so that the constructed surface of the crossing is at or below the original surface of the streambed.
 Never construct the top surface of the ford crossing to be higher than 0.5 feet above the original streambed at the upstream edge.